 DJ BBQ hosted the Cutting Room stage at Meatopia and with the help of meat merchant Peter Hannan and his award-winning Himalayan salt-aged beef, he made no secret of his love for barbecued steak.
 DJ BBQ said “You’ve got to drink beer when barbecuing steaks” which we are considering a winter tip in itself!
 But Peter Hannan’s tip was to BBQ your steaks this winter, giving them “a good blast of heat, around 250-270 degrees, then turn it down and cook it out.”
 This will result in the tastiest steaks, perfect on crisp winter evenings.

-Jon at Grillstock, who pulled out all the stops with his tri-tip beef and mac & cheese at Meatopia this year, recommends carefully selecting dishes that require cooking slow and low over the winter – that way you can spend much of the cooking time in the warm!
+Jon at Grillstock, who pulled out all the stops with his tri-tip beef and mac & cheese at Meatopia this year, recommends carefully selecting dishes that require cooking slow and low when having a BBQ in winter – that way you can spend much of the cooking time in the warm!
 Being a year-round barbecuer himself, Jon said we should all “get a BBQ with a lid and wear warm clothes!
 Choose dishes that cook low & slow so you don’t have to be constantly outside.”
 A suggestion further backed by ex-Corrie star, and now BBQ enthusiast, Charlie Lawson aka Jim McDonald, who says to “put something on your head and a warm jacket on – that’s all you need”.

 And for Drinks and Desserts?

 Nate Nolan aka Mr Drink ‘n’ Eat and Kim from the Marshmallowists have that covered.
-Nate has recommended three drinks that are perfect to accompany seasonal recipes on the BBQ, which you can see alongside our December Christmas turkey recipe, and (if you’ve got room!)
+Nate has recommended three drinks that are perfect to accompany seasonal recipes on the BBQ, which you can see alongside our BBQ turkey Christmas recipe, and (if you’ve got room!)
 Kim from the Marshmallowists recommends “toasting flavoured marshmallows on skewers for dessert as they taste best when the flavour is intense.”
 A simple, warming classic that will warm you up in no time!